websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/content-page-personalization.md

-# Content Page Personalization and Management
+# Content Page Personalization

 You can tailor your Content Page to different groups of users, providing each group a personalized experience, rather than a generic one.
-You can also leverage Content Page personalization to conduct A/B Testing (for more information, see [Content Page Experiences and A/B Testing](#content-page-experiences-and-ab-testing)).
+You can also leverage Content Page personalization to conduct A/B Testing (for more information, see [Content Page Experiences and A/B Testing](#content-page-experiences-and-a-b-testing)).

 Personalizing your Content Page for different users is a two-step process: